-Georgia clothing company releases Betsy Ross flag t-shirt amid Nike controversy
+Georgia clothing company releases Betsy Ross flag T-shirt amid Nike controversy

 But Nine Line disagrees, saying the flag “in no way, shape or form alludes to slavery yet is a direct representation of freedom fought and earned by early Americans.”

-The move from Nike has drawn criticism on a national level from a handful of Republican lawmakers, but a local one as well.
+The move from Nike has drawn criticism on a national level from a handful of Republican lawmakers, but a Georgia-based apparel company, as well.

 “Apparently, symbols of patriotism are now racist,” Nine Line posted online.
 “Its clear Kaepernick knows nothing about the country he lives in.”